Nick Knowles: Personal life

 Knowles was married to his first wife Gillian Knowles from 1996 to 2000, and they share a son and daughter.
 He dated his second wife Jessica Rose Moor from 2009; they married in September 2012 but divorced in 2017.
 Knowles has four children in total.
-In 2021 he was reportedly dating Katie Dadzie and the couple became engaged.
+In 2021, he was reportedly dating Katie Dadzie and the couple became engaged.
 The two married on 7 June 2025 at Braxted Park in Essex.

-His brother has a record company and his three sisters all became dancers.
+His brother has a record company, and his three sisters all became dancers.

-In 2018 he was reported to be living in Spain.
+In 2018, he was reported to be living in Spain.

 In June 2019, Knowles was issued with a six-month driving ban and fined £1,480 for speeding and using a mobile phone whilst driving.
 Speaking outside the court in Cheltenham, he said: "For me, this was a wake-up call, and putting my phone in the boot of my car now stops the temptation."

 Interests and charity support

 In November 2013, Knowles and his then wife Jessica opened an antiques shop and home design consultancy in Eton, Berkshire.

 Knowles plays rugby and adheres to a dietary regimen that is vegan "80 per cent of the time".
 In 2016, he became involved with a Shrewsbury-based vegan restaurant called O'Joy.
 The restaurant closed in November 2017.

 Knowles has been a regular supporter of the children's anti-bullying charity Act Against Bullying.
 He sang "Addicted to Love" for Children in Need 2008.

+Knowles has expressed support for Cornish nationhood, calling himself "Cornish by choice" and saying in August 2026:"…then on top of that you've got this amazing identity that Cornwall has, it's the other Celtic nation.
+All Cornish people know this, but not necessarily the rest of the country does, but Kernow is more of a country in its own right rather than just a county…"